When you're done developing the features in a workspace, move the features to production by publishing the workspace.

 If a feature has changed in production after it was added to the workspace, you can toggle a side-by-side comparison between the production and workspace versions.
 The production version is shown on the left and the workspace version on the right.
 The comparison shows the JSON objects representing the feature.
 Lines where the two versions differ are highlighted.

 You have published the workspace, and the features are now in production.
-New modifications are deactivated.
-Modifications that overwrote existing modifications have the same state as the original modification.
+New modifications are deactivated, while existing (overwritten) modifications are active.
 To show the deactivated modifications to visitors, activate them.
 For more information, see Activating and deactivating the modification.

 If you add an existing feature from production to a workspace, and if the original production feature is removed before the workspace is published, the association between the production and workspace features is broken.
 You cannot publish the workspace until you explicitly remove this association.
 After you remove the association, you can publish the feature as a new production feature.